twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 ### Setup

 Let's start by dividing up this application into logical pieces.
-At the most basic level, we have 2 parts - a client and a server.
+At the most basic level, we have 2 segments - a client and a server.
 Our client exists entirely in the browser, and our server is a simple API endpoint.
 On the client, we must expose an interface that will allow our users to see and manipulate the names list.
 This list will be represented by a model that is understood by both the client and server.
 Essentially, our model will be expressed in JSON format in our "database", and will consist of an array of objects, with each object having a `name` property.
 While it is certainly _not_ a requirement for our model to be expressed in JSON format in our backing storage system, this will make our example app a bit easier to setup and understand.

-Another important step, before diving into the code, is to think of our application in terms of reusable components that are not dependent on each other wherever possible.
+Another important step, before diving into the code, is to think of our application in terms of reusable components that are not dependent on each other (wherever possible).
 Client-side, I can see three components - one that lists the names, another that allows names to be added, and a third that ties these two components together.
 This third component is important, as it allows us to forgo coding an explicit dependency between the list and "add name" components.
-Of these three components, two are reusable outside of our application.
+Of these three components, at least two are reusable outside of our application.

 The server itself can be divided up into multiple pieces.
 At the highest level, we have an HTTP server that exposes static resources and routes API requests.
-We will also need a series of code blocks that service the various API requests from our client.
+We will also need a series of code blocks that service the various model requests from our Falcor client.
 We can perhaps think of each such request handler, or route, as a separate piece.
 Finally, we have our backing store of data which also provides initial values.
 Our API endpoint handlers will delegate to this backing store for lookup and persistence of data.

 I'll go over all of the dependencies in the following sections, but our most basic libraries and frameworks consist of:

-- React
+1. React
-- Falcor
+2. Falcor
-- Express
+3. Express
-- Babel
+4. Babel
-- Webpack
+5. Webpack
-- Node.js
+6. Node.js

 You can see all dependencies for this sample application in the project's [package.json file][package.json].

 ### Creating a server

 Please use the [server.js file][server.js] in the project's GitHub repository for reference as I discuss the server-side portion of our example app.
 Our server will handle API requests and serve up static resources (such as our JavaScript and HTML files).
-It will be written in JavaScript using Node.js, and will rely on the following technologies:
+It will be written in JavaScript using Node.js, and will rely on Falcor and Express.

-- Falcor
-- Express

 #### Getting started

 We will represent our server using a single JavaScript file for simplicity.
-The first logic step may be to pull in all of our dependencies:
+The first logical step is to reference all of our dependencies:

 ```javascript
 var FalcorServer = require('falcor-express'),